wy000000/BsvSimpleLibrary/README.md

 Set the "donationSatoshi"= 0 if do not donate.
 If success, return the txid; else return error information.

+Ver 0.23 fixed a bug of getOpReturnData function.
 Ver 0.22 is updated to be compatible with Nbitcoin 5.0.76.
 Ver 0.21 added a tx sending function to pass the sent tx, tx fee and donation fee out.
 Ver 0.20 fixed a bug of getOpReturnData function.